mcds-cmu/11631/_includes/syllabus/homework/literature_review.md

 - For each paper, write 2-3 sentence description of its relevance to the topic.
 - For each team member, write a 2-3 sentence background of the expertise and interest of each teammate with respect to the topic of study.

-We will randomly assign each team member a paper from the list.
+Notes:

-Note, you are required to select recent (2020 or newer) and published (not arxiv-only) papers.
-Additionally, you cannot select survey papers or position papers.
+- You are required to select recent (published in the last 5 years) and published (not arxiv-only) papers.
+- Additionally, you cannot select survey papers or position papers.
+- You may not select papers that have been selected for practice presentations, main presentations, or in-class discussions, by anyone (i.e., even if you didn't read the paper but it was assigned to someone else during main presentation, you are not allowed to select it).
 If you have doubts about the papers you select, please post on Piazza.

 ## Paper review